MohammedMuzammil13/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 To Write a Java program that takes an integer input N from the user and prints all the numbers from 1 to N, separated by spaces, on a single line..

 ## Algorithm
-1.
-2.
-3.
-4.
-5.
+1. Start the program and read the value of N from the user.
+2. Check whether N is greater than 0.
+3. If N ≤ 0, display an error message indicating invalid input.
+4. If N > 0, initialize a loop variable i = 1.
+5.Repeat printing i and increment it by 1 until i becomes greater than N.

 ## Program:

 ```

+/*
-Program to print numbers from 1 to N
+ Program: Print numbers from 1 to N
  Developed by: Mohammed Muzammil A
  Register Number: 212222040103
+*/

 import java.util.Scanner;